ZhongLIFR/ZhongLIFR/README.md

 Zhong obtained a Bachelor’s Degree in Statistics from Tongji University in Shanghai, China.
 He then received a Master’s Degree in Mathematics from Tongji University and a Diplôme d’Ingénieur (double degree) in Data Science from ENSAI in Rennes, France.

+- ㊙️ Most of my projects are confidential, so you maybe see loads of submission in my profile while a little open projects.

 <!---
 ZhongLIFR/ZhongLIFR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.